tchajed/coq-project-template/README.md

 Copy this repo's `Makefile` and `.gitignore`.
 You should put your library's top-level namespace in the file `libname` (the entire file will be a single word).
 As a convention we use the CamelCase name of the library.

 Your code should go in `src` (possibly in subdirectories), which is re-mapped in Coq to the top-level namespace given by `libname`.

+## Stability

+We will probably change this setup several times before even remotely attempting stability.